arandharamrinal/H3O2M/README.md

 Computes energy and force for gas-phase Hydroxide Hydrate (H${_3}$O$_2^-$)
 ==========================================================================
 --------------------
-Disclaimer : This program is a fortran adaptation of the force and energy computation part of the Symmetric Gradient Domain Machine Learning (sGDML) model code {https://github.com/stefanch/sGDML}.
+Disclaimer: This program is a Fortran adaptation of the force and energy computation part of the Symmetric Gradient Domain Machine Learning (sGDML) model code {https://github.com/stefanch/sGDML}.
-This code has been (successfully) tested against the original implementation which is written in *python*.
+This code has been (successfully) tested against the original implementation, which is written in *python*.

 Usage in an MD code
 -------------------
 To utilize the PES in an MD code, follow these steps: